code-maan/smartvision/README.md

 - MD AMAAN ALAM "amaan150618@gmail.com"

 License:
 This project is licensed under the MIT license.

 Contact:
 For any questions or suggestions, please contact Md Amaan Alam at [amaan150618@gmail.com].
-Thank you so much.
+Thank you.